Our Academic Advisory Board

 fairfaxl@law.upenn.edu

-Jill E. Fisch is the Saul A. Fox Distinguished Professor of Business Law and Co-Director, Institute for Law and Economics at the University of Pennsylvania School of Law in Philadelphia, PA.
+Jill E. Fisch is the Saul A. Fox Distinguished Professor of Business Law at the University of Pennsylvania School of Law in Philadelphia, PA.
 She is an internationally-known scholar whose work focuses on the intersection of business and law, including the role of regulation and litigation in addressing limitations in the disciplinary power of the capital markets.

 (215) 746-3454